ozone3950/sff-cooler-buyers-guide/README.md

 While having the biggest heatsink out of the bunch that has unlimited memory clearence, it also includes a 120mm Kaze Flex Slim, which gives this cooler great thermals in relation to noise in combination with the heatsink.

 ![bigshuriken3](https://user-images.githubusercontent.com/91910634/145446575-8b6ad439-9aa2-4d9b-bd46-ee08bffc8745.png)

+## Verdict:

+The best choice here is the Scythe Big Shuriken 3.
+Probably the best performance with very quiet accousitcs, whilst still having unlimited memory clearence.